insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

 3. Create a configuration file for LXC
 4. Start the LXC Container on your host system

+LXC must be installed on your host system.
+The kernel of the host system must support CGroups and namespaces, witch is most likely already included.
+Read more on the [LXC website](https://linuxcontainers.org/lxc/getting-started)

 Extract the SDK
 ---
 Start the virtual machine with the SDK and log in as root.
 Change to the / directory and pack the content of the SDK.
 Do not pack directories with runtime data like "tmp", "sys" or "proc"!